-- Review material that is prerequisite to this course quickly so it does not slow you down. - Complete all pre class and pre-lab assignments before arriving in class. - Keep up with course material. - Put away your phone!!!
-The average mark of people more interested in their phone than the class was 35%. - If you are experiencing difficulties with course material, get help immediately. - Catch up on missed material before the next class. - Provide documentation for missed midterms or finals. - Be aware of penalty for failing the lab component and not writing the final.
+- Review material that is prerequisite to this course quickly so it does not slow you down. - Complete all pre class before arriving in class. - Keep up with course material. - Put away your phone!!!
+The average mark of people more interested in their phone than the class was 35%. - If you are experiencing difficulties with course material, get help immediately. - Catch up on missed material before the next class. - Provide documentation for missed midterms or finals. - Be aware of penalty for not writing the final.